VictorSully79/javaDataStructuresAndAlgorithms/README.md

 - Include the weight of the connection in the returned collection
 ### 5. Size()
 - Returns the total number of nodes in the graph

+### 10 May 2021
+### Features:
+### Extend your graph object with a breadth-first traversal method that accepts a starting node.
+Without utilizing any of the built-in methods available to your language, return a collection of nodes in the order they were visited.
+Display the collection.